AndreasAugustin/teaching/docs/git/git_multi_user.md

 ```

 To be able to ssh into the git provider, you need to add the private keys to your git provider settings.
-Add the public key content to related gitea account

 ```bash
 cat ~/.ssh/id_rsa_first.pub